 These and similar issues may arise with respect to our collaboration agreements, such as our DESRES Agreement, as amended.
-Our collaboration with D. E. Shaw Research is our key computational collaboration, and there can be no assurance that this collaboration will continue past the current term of the DESRES Agreement, on favorable terms or at all, or that at any time while the collaboration is in effect D. E. Shaw Research will provide any particular level of services or that the parties will operate under the agreement without disputes.
+Our collaboration While we primarily rely on our own internal computational capabilities, we currently actively collaborate with D. E. Shaw Research is our key computational collaboration, on two preclinical research programs, and there can be no assurance that this collaboration will continue past the current term of the DESRES Agreement, on favorable terms or at all, or that at any time while the collaboration is in effect D. E. Shaw Research will provide any particular level of services or that the parties will operate under the agreement without disputes.
 These disputes may involve ownership or control of intellectual property rights, exclusivity obligations, diligence and payment obligations, for example.